Unique contributions

 • Protection of society

-• Promotion of the rule of law & access to justice
+• Promote of the rule of law & access to justice

 • Fostering communities